 ~/.ssh/config but I haven’t tried that.

-Add your connection information to the end of the file.
+Add your connection information to the beginning of the file.

 Host borvo Port 22 User "username" HostName "ip address"